ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 ---

 PS: In a museum I found a human-AI collaborative sculpture standing next to a plaque: *“This piece is unfinished.
-And so are we.”*
+And so are we.”*, a scenario for [futures of AI]({{< relref "posts/futures-of-ai.md" >}}).